Family shaken by live-streamed crash that left one daughter dead, the other in jail

-The parents of two Stockton girls reacted with confusion and sorrow Monday, three days after their 14-year-old daughter was killed in a crash in which investigators said her older sister was driving while under the influence and apparently live-streaming on social media.
+The parents of two Stockton, California girls reacted with confusion and sorrow Monday, three days after their 14-year-old daughter was killed in a crash in which investigators said her older sister was driving while under the influence and apparently live-streaming on social media.

 Jacqueline Sanchez was killed when her older sister crashed the white Buick Century she was driving outside of Los Banos Friday evening.
 Jacqueline Sanchez, who authorities said wasn’t wearing a seat belt, was ejected through the back window of the car.